go-dh/translation-toolkit/_i18n/en/people/people.md

-[everyone is welcome to join the tem]
+[everyone is welcome to join the team]

 **[Alex Gil](http://www.elotroalex.com)** is Digital Scholarship Coordinator for Humanities and History at Columbia University.
 He maintains a robust online and analog research presence on Caribbean literature and digital humanities.
 In 2010-2012 he was a fellow at the Scholars' Lab and NINES at the University of Virginia.
 At Columbia he is one of the founders of the [Studio@Butler](https://studio.cul.columbia.edu/) and the Group for Experimental Methods in the Humanities ([xpmethods](http://xpmethod.plaintext.in/)), which focuses on minimal computing.
 He currently serves as co-chair of the Global Outlook::Digital Humanities ([GO::DH](http://www.globaloutlookdh.org/)) initiative and is actively engaged in several digital humanities projects at Columbia and around the world.